lrosenplaenter/G-Cal-Desktop/README.md

 ## Disclaimer

-**G-Cal Desktop** is not affiliated with Google LLC or its products.
+**G-Cal Desktop** is not affiliated with, supported, or endorsed by Google or its products.
 This is an independent open-source project that simply displays the public web version of Google Calendar in its own window.
-All rights to Google Calendar and related trademarks belong to Google LLC.
+All rights to Google Calendar and related trademarks belong to Google.
+Find Google Terms of Service and Privacy Policy at https://www.google.com/intl/en/policies/.

----